manigandham/serilog-sinks-googlecloudlogging/README.md

 ### Output Type

-Serilog has structured logging, with each log statement having a formatting template, attached properties, and the final output.
+Serilog uses structured logging so each log statement has a formatting template with attached properties which are then combined to create the final output.
 When `UseJsonOutput` is false, the final output is rendered as the `TextPayload` in GCP logs with any properties serialized as string key/value labels.

-To maintain the datatypes and structure as much as possible, set `UseJsonOutput` to true and the log statement will be serialized and sent as the `JsonPayload` in GCP logs.
-This is slightly slower but especially helpful for querying child properties or numbers in the Log Viewer.
+To maintain the datatypes and structure as much as possible, set `UseJsonOutput` to true and the log statement will be serialized and sent as the `JsonPayload` instead.
+This is slightly slower but helpful for querying child properties or numbers in the Log Viewer, and will also capture property names when they have null values.

 ### Viewing Logs